scipy/scipy/doc/source/toolchain.rst

 - First and foremost, SciPy is a Python project, hence it requires a Python environment.
 - BLAS and LAPACK numerical libraries need to be installed.
-- Compilers for C, C++, Cython, and Fortran code are needed.
+- Compilers for C, C++, Fortran code are needed, as well as for Cython & Pythran (the latter is opt-out currently)
 - The Python environment needs the ``NumPy`` package to be installed.
 - Testing requires the ``pytest`` Python package.
 - Building the documentation requires the ``matplotlib``, Sphinx packages, as well as a LaTeX installation.